iwhite90/ScalaForTheInterested/chapters/Section05.md

 }
 ```

 and say we call the method with a parameter of 10, the computer will evaluate the expression on the right hand side of the `=` by finding the current value of the millilitresOfMilk variable (0), finding the value of the `mls` parameter (10), adding them together to get 10, and assigning that result back to the millilitresOfMilk attribute.
-If we then called the method again with a value of 10, the current value of the millilitresOfMilk.
+If we then called the method again with a value of 10, the current value of the millilitresOfMilk would be 10, so the result of the addition would be 20, which we would assign back to the millilitresOfMilk variable.
 To illustrate this, let's update our test to show it in action:

 ```
 "Adding milk" should "update the state of the MilkCarton" in {